 EMDR is one of the Trauma Focused therapies offered at Berger Counseling Services.
 We are trained in incorporating these services into our on-going therapy program.
 If you would like to learn more about EMDR services and how it might help with trauma, reach out today.

 After a terrifying or life-threatening event may trigger PTSD (Post Traumatic Stress Disorder).
 When someone has PTSD, they may experience a host of unwanted thoughts and feelings.
 These experiences may include flashbacks, nightmares or be startled by everyday sounds which may bring them back to their trauma experiences.
 Some people with PTSD feel like the event occurred just a moment ago - even when it was months or years in the past.

 When we experience trauma, our brain's filing system categorizes the events.
 These are linked to thoughts, sounds, smells and sensations.
 For a example, a person with PTSD might smell burnt toast and it triggers a full-on reliving of domestic violence.
 Or a car might backfire and a retired Marine might hit the ground, re-experiencing a perilous mission.

 Often people have a very negative belief or thought associated with the experience.
 They might believe "I'll always be a failure," "I am unworthy of love and respect," or "I am powerless to change."
 You can imagine if they held that belief, they might have difficulty with relationships, self-care, addiction and abuse.

-As you can imagine, that would be incredibly difficult to live with.
-EMDR allows a trained therapist to help change the linking of sights, smells, tastes to the trauma experience as well as changing that underlying negative belief system that can be so dis-empowering.
+This be incredibly difficult to live with, as you can imagine.
+EMDR allows a trained therapist to help change the linking of sights, smells, tastes to the trauma experience.
+Another aspect is the change in the underlying negative belief system that can be so dis-empowering.